Frequently Asked Questions

 Question: I guessed the level I think is appropriate for my child but what happens if I was wrong?
 Or… I signed my child up for multiple sessions throughout the summer, what if my child progresses more quickly or slowly than I anticipated?

-Answer: We make every effort to evaluate your child on the first or second day of class and move him or her up or down as needed.
-If there is no space at that time to move them to the appropriate level we will work with you to either move to a different time or day, or we will offer a refund if accommodations cannot be made.
+Answer: We make every effort to evaluate your child on the first or second day of class and move them up or down as needed.
+If there is no space at that time to move them to the appropriate level we will work with you to either move to a different time or day, or we credit your account for future lessons as needed.

 Question: Should I sign my child up for private swim lessons?